Only the very best quality timber – the reasons why

 Considered by many competitors and importers, who pitch their products at the very bottom of the pricing scale, as being too good to be used within garden building manufacture these premier timber are characterised by their lack of large knotholes and wane.

-It is unfortunately very common within the industry for our competitors to source their timber from Estonia, Lithuania or Latvia, where many of their factories are actually based.
+It is unfortunately very common within the industry for our competitors to source their timber from other Baltic regions, where many of their factories are actually based.
 Timber from these regions has a very bad reputation for having been harvested too quickly to maximise the cost effectiveness of the product and reduce the price to the end buyer – the downfall is of course that this results in much weaker, split and knotty, lower grade timber, sometimes not even having been kiln dried, which is prone to problems and will result in a poor quality end product.

 One huge advantage we have almost exclusively over the rest of the market when it comes to selling log cabins in the UK is the fact that we control the whole process from importing the timber raw materials to shipping the products ourselves at our own UK based factory.
 We select the timber to purchase ourselves and check it fully to meet our high standards upon arrival to the UK – if it is not up to scratch it will not even enter our timber mill, let alone stand a chance of making its way into a building.
 The next step along the process is for us to machine the timber to our own profile at our large and highly advanced timber mill in Leeds – we run each piece ourselves with skilled and experienced staff whose main prerogative is to ensure the timber is machined accurately and to as high a standard as possible.
 They are well aware of where the final materials are going and will ensure they are machined exactly right so they are fit to be used within the building.
 Following this all machined logs are then carefully checked and cut to length / notched in our manufacturing and assembly plant, again based here in Leeds, where each component is lovingly made and then checked before being packed and loaded into individual cabins.
 We then even deliver the buildings ourselves, on our own wagons, with our own drivers.
 Armed with this knowledge of each complicated process within the product cycle it’s not hard to see how easily mistakes can be made.
 Staff can grade the timber incorrectly, cut things wrong or select the wrong item at any step of the way which is why we feel it is so important to oversee the whole procedure – we find the best way to ensure its done right, is to do it ourselves!